 Development mining is composed of excavation almost entirely in (non-valuable) waste rock in order to gain access to the orebody.
 Production mining is further broken down into two methods, long hole and short hole.
 Short hole mining is similar to development mining, except that it occurs in the ore.
 There are several different methods of long hole mining.
 Typically long hole mining requires two excavations within the ore at different elevations below the surface, usually between 15 - 30 metres apart.
 Holes are drilled between the two excavations and loaded with explosives.
 The holes are blasted and the ore is removed from the bottom excavation.

 - 3. Froth flotation

-Crushing involves to tip ore into a crushing machine.
-Usually trucks tip the ore directly into the crusher.
+Crushing involves tipping ore into a crushing machine.
+Usually, trucks tip the ore directly into the crusher.

 Grinding is the process that breaks fist size rocks to very fine particle sizes.
 This is done in large rotating mills that look like big steel drums.
 These mills are called SAG mills or ball mills.
 Inside these mills contain various amounts of small or large steel balls that are rotated to cause collisions with the rock fed to the mill.
 The balls break the rock fragments into extremely fine rock particles.
 Water is added to this process to ensure that all fine particles are flushed from the mill to the next process.

 The size of rock particles after milling is less than 1/5 of one millimetre.
 To break rock to this very fine size involves the use of a lot of electrical power.